-The charts below can be useful for developing recipes, as they offers a spectrum of complementary and contrasting flavours.
+The charts below can be useful for developing recipes, as they offer a spectrum of complementary and contrasting flavours.
 The charts also reveal the similarities between tobacco and coffee.

-There are numerous tobaccos that actually won’t impart a noticeable tobacco flavour, especially when utilised in lower percentages and mixed with flavours such as coffee and creams.
-What tobacco can do, is to enhance, compliment or combine more earthy, robust and compatible profiles, making for a richer coffee with greater characteristics.
+There are numerous tobaccos that actually won’t impart a noticeable tobacco flavour, especially when utilised in lower percentages.
+Jungle Flavors RY4 Double comes to mind, as does Juice Factories Black and Mild.
+Also, mixing in flavours such as creams, vanillas and caramels help to soften or disguise any trace of milder tobaccos.
+What tobacco can do, is to enhance, complement or combine more earthy, robust and compatible profiles, making for a richer coffee with greater characteristics.

 When it comes to vaping and coffee recipes, one’s imagination is the only limitation.
 Below, I’ve listed some pairing ideas that compliment or elevate coffee flavours, albeit that most are fairly traditional.
 Many can be combined, and some better suit straight coffees or espressos.

-Obviously tobaccos and alcohols are a natural pairing for coffee, and work extremely well.
-I currently have around 30 or so tobaccos and they all seem to compliment.
+Obviously, alcohols are a natural pairing for coffee, especially Bourbons, Rums and Kahlua.
+I currently have around 30 or so tobaccos and they all seem to complement.
 I use coffee as both a subtle accent-additive or as a blended, equal layered flavour.